Johannes Joachim Degenhardt: Incardination

 Pope John Paul II named Archbishop Degenhardt to be a cardinal, along with Bishop Karl Lehmann of Mainz and five other bishops, on 28 January 2001, after he had just named 37 cardinals one week earlier.
 Pope John Paul II himself explained his naming only one year later on the occasion of Degenhardt's death in a letter of condolence written from the World Youth Day in Toronto as follows: "With his appointment to cardinal, I wanted to make visible the faithful evidence of the Paderborn spiritual leader for the entire world church."

 On 21 February 2001 he received the Paderborn archbishop as a cardinal priest with the titular church of San Liborio into the college of cardinals in the largest consistory of modern church history.
 Degenhardt held various ecclesiastical offices, including the leadership of the Eccumenical Commission of the German Bishops Conference from 1974 to 1976.

 Death and funeral

 Degenhardt died suddenly in the early morning of 25 July 2002 in the archiepiscopal palace in Paderborn at the age of 76.
 The funeral took place on 3 August 2002.

 In 2003, Hans-Josef Becker became Degenhardt's successor as archbishop of Paderborn.

 Honours

 Cardinal Degenhardt held numerous high decorations and awards.
 He was an honorary citizen of the city of Paderborn and bearer of the Great Bundesverdienstkreuz with Star.
 In accordance with his rank as a cardinal, he was also a Grand Crusader in the Order of the Holy Sepulchre, a papal lay order.
 In addition, he was an honorary member of the K.D.St.V.
 Guestfalo-Silesia Paderborn in the CV.
+He received the Award of the French Order Chevalier dans l'Ordre national du mérite in 1998.

 Degenhardt was a cousin of the German poet and singer Franz Josef Degenhardt.